What do you think is the #1 skill your child needs to Succeed in life?

 And hey, you can also make dinner table conversations exciting…

-When you sit down to eat together, you can ask each other as a family, “So what did you learn today?” or “I learnt how to write my name backward.
+When you sit down to eat together, you can ask each other as a family, “So what did you learn today?” or “I learnt how to write my name backwards.
 What about you?” or you can share something that you learned from the maid!

 E – Engage